MrPetru/xcorder/README.md

 ffmpeg configuration
 --------------------
-The ffmpeg configuration requires the following for xcorder to work properly:
+The ffmpeg build configuration requires the following for xcorder to work properly:
-> --extra-libs=-lasound
+> `--extra-libs=-lasound` or `--enable-libpulse`

+and

-> --enable-x11grab
+> `--enable-x11grab`